-42 Under Solvency II, the consolidation includes insurance companies and ancillary services undertakings.
+&lt;sup>44 Under Solvency II, the consolidation includes insurance companies and ancillary services undertakings.

-As at 31 December 2023, the Group adjusted the SCR for deferred taxes of EUR 5.0 million (31 December 2022: EUR 7.6 million).
+As at 31 December 2024, the Group adjusted the SCR for deferred taxes of EUR 9.0 million (31 December 2023: EUR 5.0 million).
 The adjustment for the loss-absorbing capacity of deferred taxes is calculated in accordance with the Delegated Regulation and Article 23 of the Decision on the Terms and Method of Covering Losses by Reducing Technical Provisions and Deferred Taxes.
-At the level of individual companies and the Group level, adjustments have been made in the amount of the maximum adjustment for the loss-absorbing capacity of deferred taxes that may be taken into account without requiring any evidence, i.e. up to the amount of net liabilities for deferred taxes in the SII balance sheet.
+At the level of individual companies and the Group level, adjustments have been made in the amount of the maximum adjustment for the loss-absorbing capacity of deferred taxes that may be taken into account without requiring any evidence, i.e., up to the amount of net liabilities for deferred taxes in the SII balance sheet.